FDA considers the following to be satisfactory guidelines for the labeling of vinegars:

 - Vinegar has a strong, sharp bite when it is just made

 - It becomes mellow when aged

-- It usually lasts 6 months or longer when stored at cool, steady temperature (50-60°F) (Figure 8)
+- It usually lasts six months or longer when stored at a cool, steady temperature (50-60°F) (Figure 8)

 - This undisturbed rest also allows suspended solids to fall, making the vinegar clear and bright

-- Once vinegar is ready it should be kept away from oxygen because acetic acid could be converted into water and carbon dioxide
+- Once the vinegar is ready, it should be kept away from oxygen because acetic acid could be converted into water and carbon dioxide

 - Flavoring can be added to homemade vinegar just before bottling